myersm0/tei-littre/README.md

 # TEI-Littre
 A TEI Lex-0 edition of Émile Littré's *Dictionnaire de la langue française* (1872–1877), produced by enriching François Gannaz's [XMLittré](https://bitbucket.org/Mytskine/xmlittre-data) digitization.

 Littré's dictionary is an important document of French lexicography: 78,600 entries with etymological, historical, and literary citation apparatus, covering the language from Old French through the late 19th century.
-François Gannaz digitized it as custom XML; this project transforms that XML into [TEI Lex-0](https://dariah-eric.github.io/lexicalresources/pages/TEILex0/TEILex0.html) — the interchange format used by the digital humanities community for dictionary encoding — along with an SQLite database for computational use.
+François Gannaz digitized it as custom XML; this project transforms that XML into [TEI Lex-0](https://dariah-eric.github.io/lexicalresources/pages/TEILex0/TEILex0.html), along with an SQLite database for computational use.

 The pipeline is not a mechanical format conversion.
 Gannaz's XML uses a flat `<indent>` element as an overloaded catch-all for sub-senses, figurative uses, domain labels, locutions, register shifts, cross-references, proverbs, and grammatical transitions.
 The pipeline classifies each indent by semantic role, extracts canonical forms from locutions, resolves scope ambiguities in grammatical transitions, and emits structured TEI that preserves Littré's semantic hierarchy.